mkutz/spock-scope-extension/README.md

 An extension to mark tests as belonging to a (set of) scopes (e.g. a global feature or a major aspect of the application) for the [Spock Framework](http://spockframework.org/).

-When executing a Specification marked `@Scope(["feature a", "feature b"])` and the configured current scope is `["feature c", "feature d"]`, the test will be set "ignored" while all tests that are marked with a set of scopes containing at least one `"feature c"` or `"feature d"` will still be executed.
+When executing a Specification marked `@Scope([FeatureA, FeatureB])` and the configured current scope is `[FeatureC, FeatureD]`, the test will be set "ignored" while all tests that are marked with a set of scopes containing at least one `FeatureC` or `FeatureD` will still be executed.
 Specification not having a `@Scope` annotation will be executed as well.

 Usage
 -----